-Keeping Time concerns an archaeologist who travels back in time and has an affair with his wife -- and a musician who has an affair with her husband.
-There are no typos in that sentence.
+Keeping Time is about an archaeologist who travels back in time and has an affair with his wife -- or is it about a musician having an affair with her husband?

 "An intelligent and compelling novel.
 The story's concerns with the lure of the past and the tensions between past and present are beautifully echoed in Aaron and Violet's respective obsessions as archaeologist and musician, as well as in the dynamic between them as a couple.
 This complex exploration of time and the connections between worlds resonates beyond its reading."